 Baker, Mark.
 2013.
 Every Page Is Page One.
 XML Press.

-Mark Baker’s Every Page Is Page One is an instructive propaganda tool designed to show why rewriting content for internet is something that nobody can hide from.
+Mark Baker’s Every Page Is Page One is an instructive propaganda tool designed to show why rewriting content for the internet is something from which nobody can hide.

-Today, people search for answers in neat tidbits that help them to quickly understand and learn what they are looking for; people do not want to read aeons of different documents and be forced to piece them together to figure something out.
-This book shows us why and how to write in tidbit form.
+Today, people search for answers in neat tidbits that help them to quickly understand and learn what they are looking for; people do not want to read aeons of different documents and be forced to manually piece them together to figure something out.
+This book shows us why and how we should consider to write in tidbit form, and how to assemble our small pieces into articles.

 Kalir, Remi H., and Antero Garcia.
 2021.
 Annotation.
 MIT Press.

 Annotation is a note added by way of comment or explanation.
-Modern tools like Hypothesis allow us to annotate web pages and books, while tying it all together.
+Modern tools like Hypothesis and Readwise allow us to annotate web pages and books and collect our annotations in a neat way.
 When writing technical documentation, annotation does matter.
-Personally, I use Hypothesis for everything from tagging resources and viewing them on one web page to documentation reviews.
+Personally, I use Hypothesis for everything from tagging resources and viewing them on one web page to conducting documentation reviews.
+I use Readwise to annotate books and web pages and sync my contents to Obsidian.

 n.d.
 Simplified Technical English (ASD-STE100).
 AeroSpace and Defense Industries Association of Europe.

-Simplified Technical English (STE) is used everywhere, not only by the aerospace industry that made this standard.
+Simplified Technical English (STE) is used everywhere, not only by the aerospace industry that created the standard, but by people in many different industries.
 STE is, at its core, a list of words that should and shouldn’t be used—including replacement suggestions—when writing instructions in English.
-It’s also got some quite grounding and thought-through examples available for other stuff than mere words, e.g. suggested numbers of words per sentence.
+It’s also got some quite grounding and thought–through examples available for other stuff than mere words, for example, suggested numbers of words per sentence.

 Use this link to register for a free copy of the latest edition of ASD-STE100.